Jagannath-ops/AgriTrend_simulation/readme.md

 ### Crop Yield Trend Analysis & Scenario Simulation Framework

-AgriTrend_simulation is a research-oriented simulation project designed to study long term crop yield behavior under environmental and management stress.
+AgriTrend_simulation is a research-oriented simulation project designed to study long-term crop yield behavior under environmental and management stress.

-Instead of focusing on short-term prediction accuracy, the project emphasizes:
+The project emphasizes:
 - explainability
 - trend analysis
-- system-level understanding
 - scenario-based reasoning
+- automated report generation

+The system processes data through a **complete analysis pipeline** and automatically generates **visualizations** and a **structured PDF report** summarizing trends, factor influence, and future scenarios.

-This prototype was developed for **Hack The Winter : Round 1**, with the goal of demonstrating clear system thinking and modular design.
+This prototype was developed for **Hack The Winter : Round 1**, with the goal of demonstrating clear system thinking, modular design, and research-oriented analysis.

 ---

 ## Problem Statement

 Modern agriculture is under increasing pressure from climate change, soil degradation, and growing input dependency.

 In many cases:
-- irrigation and fertilizer usage increase every year
+- Irrigation and fertilizer usage increase every year,
-- crop yield does not improve at the same rate
+- Crop yield does not improve at the same rate,
-- yield becomes more unstable over time
+- Yield becomes more unstable over time.

-Most existing solutions either focus on short term prediction or rely on API, black-box models that are difficult to interpret.
+Most existing solutions either focus on short term prediction or rely on API, black-box models that are difficult to explain.

 There is a need for a transparent system that answers a simpler but more important question: